nikolaykusch/DataClassConstructor/README.md

-# Simple C# Datacass constructor with call "OnPropertyChanged"
+# Simple C# Dataclass constructor with call "OnPropertyChanged"

 ## Instructions
-1. Creatre a file named "input.txt" in the program folder.
+1. Unzip the archive, then creatre a file named "input.txt" in the program folder, if it does not exist.
 2. List the required properties in the file.
 Format [type] [name] [value] (if need).
 Each new property must be on a new line.
 Example
 ```